nextcloud/docker/README.md

 $ docker run -d nextcloud-fpm
 ```

 As the fastCGI-Process is not capable of serving static files (style sheets, images, ...) the webserver needs access to these files.
-That can be achieved with the `volumes-from` option.
+This can be achieved with the `volumes-from` option.
 You can find more information in the docker-compose section.

 ## Using an external database
 By default this container uses SQLite for data storage, but the Nextcloud setup wizard (appears on first run) allows connecting to an existing MySQL/MariaDB or PostgreSQL database.
 You can also link a database container, e.g. `--link my-mysql:mysql`, and then use `mysql` as the database host on setup.
 More info is in the docker-compose section.